camunda/camunda-bpm-examples/spring-boot-starter/example-twitter/README.md

 You can build the application by `mvn clean install` and then run it with `java -jar` command.

-Go to `http://localhost:8080`, log in with "kermit/kermit", go to Tasklist and try to start the process and complete the tasks, observe log entries or the real tweet when `TweetContentDelegate` is used.
+Go to `http://localhost:8080` (provide login/password from `application.yaml`, default: demo/demo) then go to Tasklist and try to start the process and complete the tasks, observe log entries or the real tweet when `TweetContentDelegate` is used.